giuseppeg/giuseppeg.github.com/_posts/2020-12-14-blocking-async-javascript.md

 const asyncFunction = require("./asyncFunction");
 //
 parentPort.addListener("message", async ({ signal, port, args }) => {
-  // This is the asynchronous function that we want to run "synchornously" const result = await asyncFunction(...args);
+  // This is the async function that we want to run "synchornously" const result = await asyncFunction(...args);
   // Post the result to the main thread before unlocking "signal" port.postMessage({ result });